Managing Applets and Sending APDU Commands

 help;

-4. You should see the available commands.
+You should see the available commands that can be used from the terminal.

 All available commands:

-• Connect – Performs a card connection to the simulator.
+• Connect – Performs a card connection to the Simulator.

 • List applets – Displays AID for installed applets on card.